 Lisa was right.
 I loved writing the 1920s era … and Lela May Heron breathed a sigh of relief.
 At last, I could let this Romani/Welsh mute girl’s story shine.
 I swear Lisa Berryman is a genius – a story-diviner!
 Is that a term?
 Should be.

-Two years later, Tinker’s Girl has become a very different story.
+Two years later, The Memory Keeper has become a very different story.
 A much better story!
-It even has a name.
 It went through ‘the cleansing fires’ – but all good stories are like that to write.
-I’ll send it out to publishers soon.
-Keep your fingers crossed for it!

 Now … a truly significant date approaches.
 SEPTEMBER 19, 2021.
 The 100th year Commemoration of the Mt Mulligan Mining Disaster.